GBJim/mscnn/README.md

-#This is a fork from Zhaowei's MSCNN, it contains testing scripts for Caltech Pedestrian dataset writen in Python
+#This is a fork from Zhaowei's MSCNN.
+This fork contains testing scripts for Caltech Pedestrian dataset writen in Python

 ## A Unified Multi-scale Deep Convolutional Neural Network for Fast Object Detection